 When you went to cross the street, you didn’t expect the accident to happen.
 You were careful, but the driver wasn’t.
 Now, you’re facing mounting medical bills and months of difficult therapy just to try to get your life back on track.

 You don’t have to be in a vehicle to die in a car accident.
-According to the National Highway Traffic Safety Administration, there were 5,987 pedestrians killed in traffic crashes in 2016.
-This is the highest number of pedestrians killed in a single year since 1990.
+According to the National Highway Traffic Safety Administration‘s 2020 report, there were 6,283 pedestrians killed in traffic crashes in 2018.
+Another 75,000 pedestrians suffered injuries in traffic accidents in 2018.
+That’s more than 205 injuries and 17 deaths per day among pedestrians.
+In a disturbing trend, these pedestrian fatality and injury rates have been on the rise in recent years.

-The Governors Highway Safety Association (GHSA) reports that during the past decade, car accident deaths decreased by 14% while pedestrian fatalities increased by 27%.
+The Governors Highway Safety Association (GHSA) reported in 2018 that during the decade that passed between 2007 and 2016, the total number of car accident deaths decreased by 14%, while pedestrian fatalities increased by 27%.
 As a result, pedestrians make up a larger portion of the deaths and serious injuries.

 Distracted driving is one cause of this increased pedestrian accident rate.
 Your phone does more than make or receive calls.
 These all-purpose devices are also our media player, GPS, and messenger.
 Unfortunately, this also makes them a dangerous distraction.
 Of these, the government says texting while driving is riskiest for both the driver and those in their path.